Albanian–Yugoslav border conflict (1998–1999): December 3, 1998, Albanian–Yugoslav border clash

 On the 3rd of December 1998, a Yugoslav border guard was fired upon by a group of 9 KLA insurgents.
 In the returning fire, the Yugoslav forces killed 8 of the militants, while the 9th escaped.
 This was the most serious war incident in the Kosovo War since a truce had been negotiated a month and a half earlier.

 December 14, 1998, Albanian–Yugoslav border ambush

 In the morning of 14 December 1998, a group of 140 armed KLA militants led by Mujë Krasniqi were attempting to smuggle weapons into Kosovo through Albania, however they were ambushed between Goroždup and Liken, in Kušnin.
 The militants were returning from a military training base in North Albania.
 After the initial ambush the battle would last the whole night.
 By the end of the battle 36 militants would be killed, 12 would be wounded and another 9 would be captured.
-According to Albanian sources 41 militants would be killed.
-One of the killed on the KLA-side was general Mujë Krasniqi.
+According to Albanian sources 41 militants would be killed, including Mujë Krasniqi.
 The Yugoslav forces suffered no casualties.